insin/DOMBuilder/README.rst

 Node.js
 -------

-DOMBuilder can be installed as a `Node.js`_ module using Node Package Manager.
-The Node.js build includes HTML Mode and has HTML as the default output format.
+DOMBuilder can be installed as a `Node.js`_ module via `npm`_.
+The Node.js build includes :doc:`htmlmode` and has HTML as the default output format.

 Install::